jack2684/alpinely.ai/README.md

 ### Referral program
 1. For each referral, both you and your friend get 1 month free credits.
+  2. You will get 1 month free for each friend that signed up for subscriptions
+  3. Your friend get 1 free month upfront when subscribing.
-2. Family member can always join the baby for free.
+4. Family member can always join the baby for free.
-3. This free quota is applicable even after launch when pricing is implemented.
+5. This free quota is applicable even after launch when pricing is implemented.

 <!---